7 MIN READ | START A PROJECT

-Or𑁋How To Find And Hire A Professional Copywriter To Get It Done
+Or𑁋Finding And Hiring A Professional Copywriter To Get It Done

 If your website and web content publishes poor copy, it may be the silent killer behind your lack of leads and trickling sales.
 In your attempt to save a few dollars using low-grade content, did you end up yielding the profitable ROI you were hoping for?

 Here are two ways to ensure your business has top-quality content that delivers results:

 For those who can’t afford a professional copywriter or prefer doing it all yourself, here are some secrets to having good content for your website.
 Feel free to use this information for your SOPs, creative briefs for your freelancers, or in developing an editorial process for your internal staff.

 Building a business online requires good web content for a few reasons.
 It helps you differentiate from competitors, encourage people to buy your products or services, and allows search engines to rank your website on its top pages.

 The best place to get started is by reviewing Google’s SEO Starter Guide is a great starting point.
 This guide offers a good foundational for learning how search engines engage with and rank your web content.
 It also covers more complex topics to guide you toward having a ‘searchable’ website along with the criteria to avoid penalties and low ranking.

 Good content, from Google's point of view, must be: